← Back to ArticlesTraining Tips

 • Torso twists.
 1 minute.
 Stand with feet shoulder-width apart, arms out, and rotate your upper body side to side.

 You should be warm now, maybe slightly sweating.
 Good.
-That's the point.
+That is the point.

 Round 1: Shadow Boxing (Warm-Up Pace)

 3 minutes of light shadow boxing.
-This isn't about power or speed yet - it's about finding your rhythm and warming up your boxing-specific movements.
+This is not about power or speed yet - it is about finding your rhythm and warming up your boxing-specific movements.

 Focus on: